Assassin's Creed Syndicate: Plot

 Meanwhile, Evie looks for the Piece of Eden with Henry's help.
-Following clues underneath Edward Kenway's mansion, they find the key to the Shroud's vault, but Thorne steals it and heads to the Tower of London.
+Following clues underneath Edward Kenway's mansion, they find the key to the Shroud's vault at St Paul's Cathedral, but Thorne steals it and flees to the Tower of London.
 Evie infiltrates the Tower and kills Thorne, who reveals the Shroud is not there.
 Henry believes the vault is hidden in Buckingham Palace, and enlists Maharajah Duleep Singh's help to obtain the building's schematics; however, the Templars seize them first.
 Evie also corrects consequences of Jacob's assassinations, such as medicine shortages and currency inflation.

 With his lieutenants dead, Starrick moves to retrieve the Shroud and eliminate Britain's heads of church and state.
-Jacob and Evie argue over his recklessness and her inaction, but agree to work together to stop Starrick.
+Jacob and Evie argue over his recklessness and her inaction, but agree to work together to stop Starrick before going their separate ways.
 They infiltrate a ball held at Buckingham Palace, but Starrick beats them to the vault and obtains the Shroud.
 With Henry's help, the Frye twins kill Starrick, before reconciling and returning the Shroud to the vault.
 For their deeds, Queen Victoria knights the Frye twins and Henry.

 In the present, Rebecca and Shaun spy on a meeting between senior Templars Isabelle Ardant and Álvaro Gramática, who are also searching for the Shroud.
 They attempt to capture Ardant, but are forced to flee after being attacked by Otso Berg and Violet da Costa.
 After the Initiate locates the Shroud, Shaun, Rebecca and fellow Assassin Galina Voronina head to the vault, but discover that Ardant, Berg, and da Costa beat them to it.
 A fight ensues, in which Ardant is killed and da Costa escapes with the Shroud.
 Hacking Ardant's computer, the Assassins learn the Templars plan to use the Shroud to construct a living Precursor.
 They also discover that Juno is manipulating employees within Abstergo to sabotage the company, and has her own plans for the Shroud.